opacam/Cohen3/README.rst

    * - `:question:`
      - MediaStore
      -
-   * - `:question:`
+   * - `:fire:`
      - PicasaStore
-     - *Partially tested, may work until starting year 2019, where google will begin to shutdown this service, the source code should be rewrite using the api for the new service `Google Photos`*
+     - *Moved to `misc/deprecated/backends` because google stopped to offer this service, but could be rewrite using the api for the new service `Google Photos`*
    * - `:heavy_check_mark:`
      - PlayListStore
      -